Get Tech Tips

-Oil pressure controls… Oil failure controls… Oil safety controls… They’re a pain in the neck when they trip and diagnosing those problems can really tax even the best of techs.
+Oil pressure controls, oil failure controls, oil safety controls… They’re a pain in the neck when they trip, and diagnosing those problems can really tax even the best of techs.

-As semi-hermetic compressors get larger, they can no longer rely on simple splash or “sling” type lubrication strategies where oil is just flung around inside the compressor and that is sufficient to provide lubrication.
+As semi-hermetic compressors get larger, they can no longer rely on simple splash or “sling” type lubrication strategies where oil is just flung around inside the compressor and is sufficient to provide lubrication.
 Once we cross that threshold, we need an oil pump to force oil through ‘galleys’ machined into the crankshaft to lubricate all of the bearings.
-To ensure that the compressor has adequate lubrication at all times, manufacturers require a safety control to prove there is sufficient oil pressure and shut the compressor off if there is not.
+To ensure that the compressor has adequate lubrication at all times, manufacturers require a safety control to prove that there is sufficient oil pressure and shut the compressor off if there is not.

-An oil pressure control is, effectively, a differential pressure control with a built in time delay.
+An oil pressure control is, effectively, a differential pressure control with a built-in time delay.

 Let’s look a little closer.

 Now, let’s look at the switch in the control labeled PC.
 This switch, pictured as normally closed, will OPEN when there is sufficient pressure differential.
-So, when we start the compressor, power is applied to V1 (or to V) and once oil pressure builds up to the 9-12 PSIG range, it will open switch PC and de-energize the heater.
+So, when we start the compressor, power is applied to V1 (or to V), and once oil pressure builds up to the 9-12 PSIG range, it will open switch PC and de-energize the heater.

-Now, if this switch (PC) is closed and the control is energized (power to V1 or V2) then the heater H is energized.
+Now, if this switch (PC) is closed, and the control is energized (power to V1 or V2), then heater H is energized.
 Once that heater reaches a certain temperature, switch TD, which is a thermal type switch similar to the one found in an electric heat sequencer, will open, breaking the control circuit.

 This may seem complicated, but really stop and take the time to understand this.
-You’re not really going to be putting a meter across switch PC, it kind of just works in the background, you just need to understand that it’s there and what it does to make the control function.
+You’re not really going to be putting a meter across switch PC; it kind of just works in the background.
+You just need to understand that it’s there and what it does to make the control function.

 Electronic controls integrate these functions into an electronic control board and a small differential pressure switch that screws into the oil pump on the compressor.
 They still have the same basic wiring requirements, having to have the third wire for power and an uninterrupted wire from L to the load.
 The time delay feature is electronic rather than thermal, but there is still a small differential switch to monitor the net oil pressure.

 Electronics have some advantages over mechanical controls.
-More accurate timing being first among those.
+More accurate timing is the first among those.
 A thermal switch is somewhat dependent on its environment.
 The same switch in a warm ambient is going to time out faster than it would in a colder ambient.
 With electronics, timing is repeatable across a wide range of ambient temperatures.

-Moving into the future.
+Moving into the future

 —Jeremy Smith CM